Catrobat/diary-survey-bot/README.md

 used to create a custom keyboard within Telegram.
 Dynamic keyboards can be created within the python file survey/keyboard_presets.py and have to be registered in the CUSTOM_KEYBOARD dictionary.
-- **condition:** Conditions can be used to give questions certain requirements.
+- **condition:** Conditions can be used to give questions about certain requirements.
 If a user does not fulfill given requirements the question will be skipped for him.
 Multiple conditions are possible.
 - **condition_required:** Previously defined conditions can be put here and